mbot-dev/OpenMars/README.md

  * IntelliJ IDEA Community Edition

-#### 2. Import the OpenDolphin project
+#### 2. Import the OpenMars project
- * You need git on your pc.
+ * You need jdk and git on your pc.
  * Launch IntelliJ.
- * In the start up panel, select Git from the bottom menu(Check out from Version Control), then fill the boxes as below
+ * In the start up panel, select Git from the bottom menu (Check out from Version Control), then fill the boxes as below.
  * URL: git@github.com:mbot-dev/OpenMars.git
- * Directory: Specify the top directory to clone the repository
+ * Directory: Specify the top directory to clone the repository.
  * Click the button Clone.
  * Select Yes in the continued panel.